staaleh/sathero-tools/README.md

 ```

-This should result in a file named sh300hd_<todays date> in the bin folder.
+This should result in a file named sh300hd_&lt;todays date&gt; in the bin folder.
 This file can now be transferred to the meter.

 **Note: Some meters (SH1x0HD) will have very limited space for transponders (max 255), and the software will fail to generate files if there are too many**